Eoin Glackin reviews Love Yourself Today, a documentary-meets-concert film centring on the work of Irish folk hero, Damien Dempsey.

 “They say you lose 10% of your audience when your film is black and white, but we didn’t mind.
 When you shoot in colour, you can be distracted by things like what someone is wearing.
 This is more meditative, which is what I wanted for the film.
 We hold on scenery, things like trees blowing in the breeze, a little longer than you would expect because it draws you in further,” he said.

-Outside of the music performed by Dempsey and his band live on-stage, the ever-building instrumental score from John Reynolds glues the film together, absolutely enhancing the cinematic, gut-wrenching scope of the film.
+Outside of the music performed by Dempsey and his band live on-stage, the ever-building instrumental score from John Reynolds glues the film together, absolutely enhancing its cinematic, gut-wrenching scope.

 We are reminded in the Q & A of how shamefully little Irish films can usually expect to make at the box office.
 Neither Dempsey nor Killeen appear fazed by this unfortunate reality, they had a story to tell and that’s what mattered.
 That has always been the priority for Dempsey’s art, this film is no different.